Departments of Medicine, Epidemiology and Biostatistics, McGill University

 IOW, what underlying probability distributions could have generated the observed data.

-Here are common probability distributions according to continuous or discrete data.
+Here are common probability distributions according to discrete or continuous data.

 Normal distributions are common due to CLT, many random variables that are the sum of independent processes, such as measurement errors, are often close to normal.